Konnor-Filip/Learn2Surf/Modules/Authentication/Multifactor2of2/ModuleOutline.md

 ### Whole Class:

 ### Group:
-Group Size: 3-4
+Group Size: 3-4 <br>
-Time: 15-20 Minutes
+Time: 15-20 Minutes <br>
-Materials: Paper, a Bucket or Basket, pens or pencils, and paperclips.
+Materials: Paper, a Bucket or Basket, pens or pencils, and paperclips. <br>

 This Active will consist of two distinct parts.
 Part 1: